rbZhang/RestaurantRoulette/README.md

 ## RestaurantRoulette

 Restaurant Roulette is a web application that sugguests users a random restaurant.
-It uses the user's current location and their input of the type of meal (breakfast, lunch or dinner) to find a restaurant within their proximity.
+It uses the user's input location to find a restaurant within their proximity.
+Users can also select based on meal types (breakfast, lunch, dinner and delivery) which will find a restaurant using their current location.

 The application was developed to combat indecisiveness among my friends when deciding on which restaurant to dine at.